OfficialPixelBrush/4Bit-DTL-Computer/README.md

 The PBCM-1604 will provide the Computer with a total of 1 Kilonibbles per Module.

 # Example Software
+**NOTE:**
+None of the following example Programs work, as the actual Binaries for the Processor have changed as I've designed the Microcode and actual circuitry.
+I'll update these programs and the assembler once all of that has been finalized!

-Example Code and Programs can be found in the Example Subdirectory.
+~~Example Code and Programs can be found in the Example Subdirectory.
-I try to keep the code as well-commented and understandable as possible, so even a novice Programmer can read and write PBP-1204 Assembly Code.
+I try to keep the code as well-commented and understandable as possible, so even a novice Programmer can read and write PBP-1204 Assembly Code.~~

 Some of the Programs include: